-Yes, many.
-Just buy a pack that has many different kinds.
+- A bunch of resistors.
+Just buy a packet that has all kinds.

 If you are scandinavian, and don’t have a store in town that carries the parts, have a look at electrokit.se, where i got (almost) all my parts.
 Pretty cheap.
 I later found out Elfa seems to be the industry standard supplier.
 My experience tells me that buying this stuff online is way cheaper that in a store.
 And it’s light, so postage is next to nothing.
 My 555s I had to order from the UK(totalrobots), so i bought 20 so i’ll never run out.

 More things to think about

 I actually made this siren twice, the first time around I basically had no idea what I was doing, and the result was that if I opened the lid of the siren, or just shook it a little, it would change sound, or most times just stop working.
 Hopefully not at a gig.
 So what to do?
 Build the whole thing back up from scratch of course!

 The second time around I was able to take benefit from everything i had learned from my mistakes.
 For example, the first version used solid core wiring.
 Kids, stay away from that stuff!
 It just breaks all the time.
 I used it because I was so tired from stripping cables with scissors.
 Instead, use multi-core wiring and just invest in cable stripper pliers, they go cheap.

 Secondly, try to make the entire thing on one board, putting all the components as close together as you can.
 This way you have a way more stable end product, that will not break if you just look at it angrily, like my first one did.
 As a bonus this makes the whole thing take up less space, enabling you to use a smaller casing.
 I actually overshot it a bit with my casing, I could easily have gotten away with using something half its size.
 My tip on this is to wait to decide what to use until after you finished soldering, so you know how much space you need.